mshah9/chip-seq/ChIP-seq-analysis-overview-draft.md

 ### Peak Annotation
 Often once you have a peak set from your ChIP-seq experiment, you want to find out where these peaks are (genomic location, what is the closest gene etc).

 There are many tools for this but two I typically use: HOMER annotatePeaks.pl and ChIPseeker (R package).
 They can both annotate peaks with their genomic location (Intron, Exon, TSS, Intergenic etc), and the closest gene and more.
-This can also be a decent quality control measure as you expect a large proportion of peaks (and a heavy enrichment) in promoter regions.
+This can also be a decent quality control measure as you expect a large proportion of peaks (and a strong enrichment) in promoter regions.

 ### Motif Analysis